DIY Galvanized Washtub Planters

-When I shared my fall front porch, I showed you a pair of DIY galvanized wash tub planters that were new additions flanking my door.
+When I shared my fall front porch, I showed you a pair of DIY galvanized washtub planters that were new additions flanking my door.
 I have been thinking about replacing the tall black planters for a while, but had a hard time finding exactly what I wanted…mostly because I wasn’t really sure what that was!
-In the end I got two vintage wash tubs and I love them.
+In the end I got two vintage washtubs, and I love them.
 They are a completely different look from before which is what I wanted.
-They were very easy to put together and I used items I already had in my garage.
+They were very easy to put together, and I used items I already had in my garage.
 You can see in the top image below my starting point.

-The lights were left on from last year so I tested them to make sure they weren’t burnt out.
-They worked fine so I left them on.
-I wished afterwards that I had thought ahead and purchased brown corded lights.
+- The lights were left on the topiaries from last year, so I tested them to make sure they still were functioning.
+They worked fine, so I left them on.
+I wished afterwards that I had thought ahead, and purchased brown corded lights.
 (I will list that source, along with some others, at the end of the post.)

 - The next step was adding the ivy.
 I had been growing ivy in porch planters since spring.
 All I did was divide each ivy plant into four parts.
 I then planted them in the 4 corners of each tub.
-I checked at Lowe’s for ivy plants and they still have them.
+I checked at Lowe’s for ivy plants, and they still have them.
 Another option is to dig up hardy ivy from your yard (if you have it.)

-Here’s where I did a happy dance that this idea of mine was a success.
-Believe me I have had my share of fails and was afraid this would be another.
-As always, I made a big mess but it was so worth it!
+Here’s where I did a happy dance because this random idea of mine was a success.
+Believe me, I have had my share of fails, and was afraid this would be another.
+As always, I made a big mess, but it was so worth it!

 The plan is to keep these going through the holidays.
 I’m winding the ivy up the topiaries as it grows.
 Even if the ivy dies, which I don’t think it will, I can add fresh greenery when the holidays roll around.
 I don’t have the lights hooked up yet…I thought I would save that until Christmas.